fwhitton/fwhitton.github.io/_posts/2026-05-22-Top-7-types-of-derivative.md

 Title: Top 7 types of derivative
 Date: 2026-05-22
 ---
-Welcome to watchmojo where I'll be counting down my top 7 favourite types of derivative.
+Welcome to Watchmojo where I'll be counting down my top 7 favourite types of derivative.

 ## 7. Ordinary